keniba/nlp_10k_statements/README.md

 ---

-**note:** uses end of day from Quotemedia and Loughran-McDonald sentiment word lists which could not be shared due to licensing restrictions
+**note:** uses end of day from Quotemedia which could not be shared due to licensing restrictions